jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-annotations.rst

    For detailed information about IGV please see the full `manual <http://software.broadinstitute.org/software/igv/UserGuide>`_.

 .. todo::
    4. Visualize your genome annotations using Integrative Genomics Viewer - `IGV <http://software.broadinstitute.org/software/igv/>`_ explained in the section below.
+Try to identify the *mdf(A)* gene.

 Assembly completeness